 Study of the compositional process as observed in selected examples of music literature, predominantly from the tonal repertoire.
 May be taken as a level II theory elective.
 Prerequisite: TH241.
-Offered every other Fall.
+Offered in rotation with other Theory electives.

 TH432 Contrapuntal Techniques (3)